 I'm busy working on my blog posts.
 Watch this space!

-School is starting and I am already hearing from parents who are afraid about lies they are hearing at their child's school.
+School is back in session and schools are starting to review and assess children for IEPs (Individualized Educational Plan) or 504 plans.
+I have been hearing from parents all over the country who are afraid about lies they are hearing at their child's school.
 Many of these parents are panicked and overwhelmed.
 They know their child needs help at school but they do not want to ruin their child's future.

 The issue that parents are feeling confused about is should their child have an IEP or a 504 plan.
 An IEP is for children who are having difficulty learning subjects in the classroom.
 Not because they have low intelligence, because they have a different learning style.
 I have seen numerous parents and received numerous emails from parents stating their child's school has told them an IEP would mark their child for life as unintelligent and possibly bankrupt the school district.
 None of these remarks are true.